edgexfoundry/edgex-go/snap/README.md

 **Note** - after all services have been converted to daemons in the snap this file will become obselete and all service management will be done with `snap set`.
 This document will be updated to reflect this...

+### Configuring individual services

+All default configuration files are shipped with the snap inside `$SNAP/config`, however because `$SNAP` isn't writable, all of the config files are copied during snap installation (specifically during the install hook, see `snap/hooks/install` in this repository) to `$SNAP_DATA/config`.
+The configuration files in `$SNAP_DATA` may then be modified.

+### Viewing logs

+Currently, all log files for the snap's can be found inside `$SNAP_COMMON`, which is usually `/var/snap/edgexfoundry/common`.
+Once all the services are supported as daemons, you can also use `sudo snap logs edgexfoundry` to view logs.

 ## Limitations

   * None of the services are actually defined as such in snapcraft.yaml, instead shell-scripts are used to start and stop the EdgeX microservices and dependent services such as consul and mongo.
 This is being tracked at https://github.com/edgexfoundry/edgex-go/issues/485